Last Updated on September 28, 2021 by Grow with Bovees

 Its shiny, pointed leaves lend an air of elegance to any room, and it will tolerate any temperature between about 15 and 100 degrees Fahrenheit (37.78 °C), as long as there is plenty of sunlight.

-Of course, since it grows very slowly, it may take decades to get to this point, but don’t lose hope: just be sure to keep it well-watered, and it will outlast you.
+Of course, since these palm trees grow very slowly, it may take decades to get to this point, but don’t lose hope: just be sure to keep it well-watered, and it will outlast you.

 How Much Does A Foxtail Palm Cost?